-The BoE has mandated the quality assurance of intermediate/regular tests to the coordinators (i.e. responsible examiners), and of the graduation procedure to the Exam Administration.
+The BoE has mandated the quality assurance of intermediate/regular tests to the course coordinators, and of the graduation procedure to the Exam Administration.
 It issues guidelines and stipulates the leading principles that have to be observed by the examiners when conducting and grading exams, and by the Exam Administration when registering grades and issuing diplomas.
-The Statute of the BoE presents more details about the composition and tasks of the BoE; it is available on the FASoS staff intranet.
+The Statute of the BoE presents more details about the composition and tasks of the BoE; it is available on UMployee.